 #9 Leave the Door Open After Every Use

-After the washing cycle finishes, moisture can be trapped in your machine and lead to mold.
+You see, after the cycle finishes, moisture can be trapped in your washer and lead to mold.

-This is why you should always leave the washer door open for at least 30 minutes after every use.
+You should always leave the door open for at least 30 minutes after every use.

-If leaving the door open after every use is not an option for you, try using a cloth or a paper towel to dry your washer.
+If leaving the door open after every use is not an option, try using a cloth or a paper towel to dry your washer.

 Washing machine maintenance will help you avoid breakdowns that could permanently damage your appliance.
 It will also help you save money, water, and energy.